Do Home Warranties Require Inspection?

 So, if you get a home inspection before you get your home warranty, you have proof that everything was in good condition before you purchased a plan.
 And, if the inspection does find problems, you can get them fixed before you get a home warranty.
 This means that the home warranty won’t be able to deny your claim for a preexisting condition.

 Of course, a few home warranty companies don’t require an inspection and cover preexisting conditions.
 In this case, you may not have to worry about any of this.
-Just be sure to check the contact for anything that may cause your home warranty company to deny your claim.
+Just be sure to check the contract for anything that may cause your home warranty company to deny your claim.

 What an inspection won’t protect you from